fedfedmedved/quanttop-thesis/src/chapter1 problem background.md

 Note that in this we could replace $S^{m-1}$ with an arbitrary manifold $M$ of non-zero dimension [^0-dim].
 Remarkably, since we are not using any knowledge of the underlying manifold $M$ to compute the suspension metric with respect to $M$, it is only the function that we use to shrink the manifold towards suspension poles that matters for this relative metric.
 Analogously, we could take an analytic version of any topological construction to obtain its geometric version.

 <!---
+should I use array or matrix? do i care about consistency? spacing seems nicer in an array.

 This part is still a bit raw, have to recall what me and Max had been talking about, maybe actually sit down and discuss it with him.
 --->